SeptdirWorkshop/.github/SUPPORT.md

 *Description of the problem / idea* | *How to reproduce the error*
 * Enter your contact details for feedback
 *Email Address* | *Social Networks Profile* | *Messengers*
-* If you’re ready to sponsor a solution to your problem, use [priority support](https://www.septdir.com/support#priority)

 ## Processing request
 After considering your request, you will be sent a notification with the result of the verification.